camunda/camunda/README.md

 ## Release Lifecycle

 Our release cadence within major releases is a minor release every three months, with an alpha release on each of the two months between minor releases.
-Releases happen on the second Tuesday of the month, Berlin time.
+Releases happen on the second Tuesday of the month, Berlin time (CET).

 Minor releases are supported with patches for six months after their release.